VidderSC/Google_IT_Automation_with_Python_Professional_Certificate_in_Coursera/README.md

 - Configuration Management
 - Automation

 ## Courses included in this Certificate
 There are 6 courses included, each of them with their own certificate:
 - :ballot_box_with_check: Crash Course on Python.
+[Cert.](https://coursera.org/verify/PSLM4Y9NGPUT)
-- :ballot_box_with_check: Using Python to Interact with the Operating System
+- :ballot_box_with_check: Using Python to Interact with the Operating System.
+[Cert.](https://coursera.org/verify/7ZT3HXJFJF5F)
-- :ballot_box_with_check: Introduction to Git and GitHub
+- :ballot_box_with_check: Introduction to Git and GitHub.
+[Cert.](https://coursera.org/verify/99D85T5J4EZP)
-- :unlock: Troubleshooting and Debugging Techniques (In Progress..)
+- :unlock: Troubleshooting and Debugging Techniques.
+(In Progress..)
-- :lock: Configuration Management and the Cloud
+- :lock: Configuration Management and the Cloud.
-- :lock: Automating Real-World Tasks with Python
+- :lock: Automating Real-World Tasks with Python.

+### Notes:
-Here I will save the progress and files that I will be creating while following the course. :man_technologist::snake:
+Here I will save the progress and files that I will be creating while following the course. :man_technologist:

 > [!NOTE]
 > These files are not required to be created and I'm just doing it so I have them recorded somewhere. :file_cabinet: